echamudi/japanese-toolkit/structure.md

-# Planned folder structure for each package
+# Folder Structure for Each Package

 | dir | description | ignore/include |
 | - | - | - |